-ORAL ARGUMENTS: In September, the Court of Appeals plans to resume and default to in-person oral arguments.
+ORAL ARGUMENTS: The Court of Appeals generally conducts oral arguments in person.
 However, oral arguments may be in-person, hybrid (some participants in-person, some remote), or fully remote.
 Unless otherwise prohibited, regardless of location, all oral arguments will continue to be livestreamed on the DC Court of Appeals YouTube channel to provide public access.
 A link to the upcoming livestreamed oral argument is also on the Court of Appeals website.

-- In-person: If you are scheduled to appear in person, but there is an emergency (including family emergency or, quarantine, or positive test), please immediately contact the Public Office at (202) 879-2700.
-If the circumstances permit, the court will try to allow you to appear remotely (please see below for details).
+- In-person: If you are scheduled to appear in person, but there is an emergency (including family emergency, quarantine, or positive test), please immediately contact the Public Office at 202-879-2700.
+If the circumstances permit, the court will try to allow you to appear remotely.
+(Please see below for details.)

-- Hybrid: In conjunction with returning to in-person oral arguments, this court will initiate a six-month pilot project where one or more participants in an argument may request to appear remotely using the Zoom Government platform, while the remainder of the participants appear in person.
+- Hybrid: In conjunction with returning to in-person oral arguments, the court initiated six-month pilot project where one or more participants in an argument may request to appear remotely using the Zoom Government platform, while the remainder of the participants appear in person.
 (A hybrid argument may also involve one or more judges appearing remotely.)

 - A hybrid oral argument information sheet is available here.

-- To request to be excused from appearing in person and to convert an argument to a hybrid proceeding, a party shall file a motion asking to appear remotely no later than 14 days before their scheduled oral argument.
-Persons who eFile should file their motions through the eFiling system.
-Parties without lawyers may email motions to efilehelp [at] dcappeals.gov, or submit the motion by mail or in person (please see below for details).
+- To request to be excused from appearing in person and to convert an argument to a hybrid proceeding, a party must file a motion asking to appear remotely no later than 14 days before their scheduled oral argument.
+Persons should eFile their motions through the eFiling system.
+Parties without lawyers may email motions to efilehelp [at] dcappeals.gov (efilehelp[at]dcappeals[dot]gov), or submit the motion by mail or in person (please see below for details).

-- If a motion is granted to appear remotely, the court will likely hear that case as the first argument of the day.
+- If the court grants a motion to appear remotely, the court will likely hear that case as the first argument of the day.
 The court posts notice of any change in the order of cases at this website.

 - A hybrid oral argument information sheet is available here.